 This is true, but your will can also contain a lot of other directions for your loved ones when you are no longer there.
 For example, it can:

-• name a “liquidator” – the person who will settle your estate – and a replacement for this person
+- name a “liquidator” – the person who will settle your estate – and a replacement for this person

-• create legal mechanisms, such as a trust, to minimize taxes owing on your estate
+- create legal mechanisms, such as a trust, to minimize taxes owing on your estate

-• name a tutor (guardian) for your children under 18
+- name a tutor (guardian) for your children under 18

-Three types are recognized:
+Three types are recognized in Quebec.

 To be valid, each type of will must follow certain rules.

-Whichever type you choose, if the rules are followed, all three are equal when it comes to making sure your wishes are respected.
+Did you know?
+Whichever type of will you choose, all three are equal when it comes to making sure your wishes are respected. |

 As the name suggests, a notarial will is written by a notary.

-• A notarial will must be written in English or French.
+- A notarial will must be written in English or French.

-• The will must indicate the place and date it was made.
+- The will must indicate the place and date it was made.

-• You must sign it before the notary and a witness.
-Sometimes two witnesses are necessary.
+- You must sign it before the notary and a witness.
+Sometimes, two witnesses are necessary

-• They are harder to challenge.
+- They are harder to challenge.
 This is because a notary has made sure of your identity and that you agreed to the will.
 The notary also makes sure the will follows all the legal rules.

-• They are easy to find after your death because the notary keeps the original and files it in the Registre des dispositions testamentaires de la Chambre des notaires du Québec (a registry kept by the notaries association of Quebec).
+- They are easy to find after your death because the notary keeps the original and files it in the Registre des dispositions testamentaires de la Chambre des notaires du Québec (a registry kept by the notaries association of Quebec).

 As the name suggests, this kind of will must be signed in front of two witnesses together at the same time.